cicidrums/cicidrums/README.md

 ## Description

 _I've played in a variety of bands since 2005.
-This is a homepage portfolio with links to some of these projects._
+I've decided to use this first code review homework to make a homepage portfolio with links to some of these projects._

 ## Setup/Installation Requirements